 Center Club is based on the Clubhouse Model in which club members and staff members work side by side as partners in the daily operation of the program and in assisting club members in working towards their individual goals which may range from learning English, to getting a job to improving over health.
 Individuals who want or need a staff intensive program may not feel comfortable in a Clubhouse setting.
-Our membership is large and diverse with approximately 65% people of color and many of our services are provided also in Spanish.
+Our membership is large and diverse. several of our services are provided also in Spanish.

-All completed paperwork should be faxed to 617-788-1080.
-Also, paperwork can be returned to the Intake Coordinator, Florence Mugenyi, via email at email@example.com
+All completed paperwork can be faxed to 617-788-1080. or scanned and emailed to be returned to the Intake Coordinator, Florence Mugenyi, via email at email@example.com

-Membership is voluntary.
-Members set their own schedule and decide how to best utilize the clubhouse.
-Because we are a clubhouse and intentionally not staff intensive, we cannot monitor members’ whereabouts.
+*Membership is voluntary: Members set their own schedule and decide how to best utilize the clubhouse.
+Because we are a clubhouse and intentionally not staff intensive, we cannot monitor members’ whereabouts all the time.